Yuka began tap dancing at the age of 10 in Osaka, Japan. In 2004, she joined a tap company, called Beis Crew; performed throughout Japan.

-Yuka's latest highlights include the New York Tap Extravaganza, the Blue Note as a solo Tap Dancer, the Colbert Report on Comedy Central and Jazz at Lincoln Center Spring Gala orchestrated by Wynton Marsalis, choreographed by Jared Grimes.
-Most recently, Yuka was a member of Tapestry, the world's only full-time professional repertory tap dance company based in Austin, TX.
-Yuka has also performed at SXSW (South by South West), one of the world's biggest film, interactive media, and music festivals as a solo Tap Dancer.
-Yuka is now back in NYC and currently works at Mark Morris Dance Center, Millennium Dance Company and Youth Arts Academy as a dedicated teacher.
+Yuka is now back in New York City and currently works at Mark Morris Dance Center, as a dedicated teacher.
 Lately, she performed with an acclaimed Russian Cellist, Borislav Strulev at Shandelee Music Festivals at the Bethel Woods Center for the Arts the site of the original 1969 Woodstock Music & Art Fair.